ubccr/xdmod-supremm/11.0/supremm-processing-install.md

 ## RPM Installation

-** Centos 7 **

-The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) repository.
-This repository can be added with this command:

-    # yum install epel-release

-It also requires the PCP python libraries, which are included in CentOS (since version 7.6).

-An RPM package for Centos 7 is [available for download](https://github.com/ubccr/supremm/releases/latest)

-    # yum install supremm-1.4.1-1.el7.x86_64.rpm

-**Rocky 8**

-The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) repository.
-This repository can be added with this command:
+The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) and PowerTools repositories.
+These can be added with the following commands:

     # dnf install epel-release

-It also requires the PCP python libraries, which are included in Rocky 8.
+    # dnf config-manager --set-enabled powertools

-An RPM package for Rocky 8 is [available for download](https://github.com/ubccr/supremm/releases/latest).
+An RPM package is [available for download](https://github.com/ubccr/supremm/releases/tag/{{ page.summ_sw_version }}).

-    # dnf install supremm-{{ page.summ_sw_version }}-1.el8.x86_64.rpm
+    # dnf install supremm-{{ page.summ_rpm_version }}.el8.x86_64.rpm

 ## Source Installation